 This study included intern nursing students with different educational backgrounds from 15 nursing colleges in Southwest China.
-The students were completing a nursing internship at tertiary A, tertiary B, and secondary A hospitals.
-The sample predominantly comprised undergraduate students and students at tertiary A practicing hospitals, indicating that the participants had high professional qualities.
-They were all new interns who participated in a standardized clinical internship for the first time.
+The students were completing a nursing internship at tertiary A, tertiary

+B and secondary A hospitals.
+The sample predominantly comprised undergraduate students and students at tertiary A practising hospitals, indicating that the participants had high professional qualities.
+They were all new interns who participated in a standardised clinical internship for the first time.
 Although the internship duration followed a normal distribution, the nursing students were in different internship cycles.
-Similar to the male-to-female nurse-to-student ratio in China [32], the majority of the students were female.
+Similar to the male-to-female nurse-to-student ratio in China, the majority of the students were female.
 Consequently, the study sample provides a reasonable representation of intern nursing students in China.

-Core nursing competence, self-efficacy, and the clinical learning environment of nursing students
+Core nursing competence, self-efficacy and the clinical learning environment of nursing students

 In this study, the clinical learning environment score indicated that the nursing students were satisfied with the clinical learning environment.
-These findings align with those of Yuxuan et al. [33] and are marginally higher than those of Xiang et al. [16].
-Among the dimensions, teacher quality received the highest score and learning opportunity the lowest, which is consistent with the findings of Jing et al. [34].
-This result could be attributed to the fact that the majority of the study participants were educated in tertiary Grade A hospitals, which are renowned for their teaching capabilities.
-These hospitals can provide nursing students with a strong clinical learning experience because they have excellent hardware and software facilities, mature practical and teaching work, standardized management, orderly and well-organized clinical environments, and experienced clinical teachers.
-However, to avoid risk, teachers do not allow students to complete simple, mechanical, and repetitive nursing operations.
-In addition, patient trust in nursing students remains limited, resulting in few practical opportunities despite the students' strong technical capabilities [35].
-Therefore, nursing students should be given more practical opportunities to operate independently while their clinical safety is guaranteed.
+These findings align with those of Yuxuan et al. Among the dimensions, teacher quality received the highest score and learning opportunity the lowest, which is consistent with the findings of Jing et al. This result could be attributed to the fact that the majority of the study participants were educated in tertiary Grade A hospitals, which are renowned for their teaching